-The matchup is carried out per sensor over the 159 locations on 44 lakes.
-The total number of matches is 114,487 for any quality level and 98,119 excluding satellite LSWT of quality level equal to 1.
-The number of matches varies per year and since the AVHRR sensors have a larger swath than the ATSR sensors (ATSRs swath is 500 km and AVHRRs swath is ~2900km), after 2007 the number of matches clearly increases as it is shown in Figure 101.
-Number of matches for the CCI lakes at L3 per year..
-We can notice another clear increase in 2013 when the AVHRR on MetOpA is used together with the AVHRR on MetOpB.
-In 2019 the number of matches is lower than the previous year because the LSWT time series end at the end of August 2019.
-The number of matches depends also on the availability of the in situ since a different number of locations is available every year as shown in Figure 101Figure 102.
-Number of sites with matches for the CCI lakes at L3 per year.
+The matchup is carried out per sensor over the 208 locations on 79 lakes.
+The total number of matches is 81,436 for any quality level and 66,407 excluding satellite LSWT of quality level equal to 1.
+The number of matches varies per year and since the AVHRR and the MODIS sensors have a larger swath than the ATSR sensors (ATSRs swath is 500 km, AVHRRs swath is ~2900km and MODIS swath is 2330 km), after 2000 the number of matches clearly increases as it is shown in Figure 102.
+We can notice two other clear increase in 2007 the AVHRR on MetOpA is introduces and in 2013 when the AVHRR on MetOpA is used together with the AVHRR on MetOpB.
+After 2019 the number of matches decreases since the AVHRRs are only used until August 2019.
+The number of matches depends also on the availability of the in situ since a different number of locations is available every year as shown in Figure 103.
 The number of locations where in situ measurements have been taken has almost tripled since 1995; however, a portion of the measurement temporal frequency is daily.